kcm2/ab/references/angelbeatshd.rst

 Chapter 51
 -----------

-* Takamatsu is outside the classrooms in the morning, Matsushita approches and Takamatsu says he's slow.
-Matsushita asks if he really is challanging others and he replies that he is.
+* Takamatsu is outside the classrooms in the morning, Matsushita approaches and Takamatsu says he's slow.
+Matsushita asks if he really is challenging others and he replies that he is.
 * Matsushita is a bit unsure as he hasn't practiced.
 Takamatsu reassures him, saying it's not that hard and that he's not alone and shouldn't be afraid.
-* They go into the dojo and challange the club leader.
+* They go into the dojo and challenge the club leader.
 * Matsushita fights, and is surprised at how everything looks now that he can see.

 Chapter 52
 -----------

-* Matsushita throws the dujo leader and they are defeated.]
+* Matsushita throws the judo leader and they are defeated.]
 * The teachers come in and Matsushita and Takamatsu run away, hiding behind bushes.
 * Matsushita hugs Takamatsu saying that he hasn't has this much fun fighting others.
 * Yuri comes up shouting at Takamatsu asking why he's been fooling around.